 Paper roll owl craft

-This paper roll owl craft is easy enough for kids of all ages and you can add your own creative flair with colour and pattern on their tummy feathers.
+Make an adorable paper roll owl craft.
+This idea is easy enough for younger kids while older kids and adults can add their own creative flare with colour and pattern.

 You might also like our paper roll swans